odewahn/prompter/README.md

 - `--prompt` (required) The name of the prompt template.
 - `--where` (optional) A SQL WHERE clause to filter the blocks that will be used to create the prompts.
 - `--order` (optional) A SQL ORDER BY clause to order the results.
 - `--model` (optional) The name of the model to use in the format `provider:model`, where provider is `openai` or `groq`, and model is the name of the model.
 The default is `openai:gpt-4o`.
-You can find the names of the models for each provider by running `promptlab models --provider=openai|groq`.
+You can find the names of the models for each provider by running `prompter models --provider=openai|groq`.
 - `--prompt_tag` (optional) A tag to use for the prompt; this tag can be referred to later in queries.
 - `--globals` (optional) A YAML file with global metadata values that can be used in the prompt template.
 - `--fake` (optional) Generates a fake response data (mostly for testing)